Joana and the Wolf: Reception

 In 2006, the band won a vote on Steve Lamaqc's 6 Music Rebel Playlist.
 On 15 May 2007, the band received an award at the inaugural Indy Music Awards, which was created to support and recognise independent bands and venues in London.
 They won in their category of "Best New Wave/Progressive Act" and followed the win with a performance of their song "Pablo".
 They were also nominated in 2008.

 Joana has received media attention in Lithuania, including appearing in Lithuanian Cosmopolitan magazine.
 The band's music was also played on Lithuanian national radio leading up to their appearance at a festival in 2007.

-Joana making a "dramatic hand gesture."
+Glaza making a "dramatic hand gesture."